droidxrx/mal-api-v2/README.md

     oauth2
     	.getToken(code, codeChallenge)
     	.then((response) => {
-    		// response to database or other
+    		// Save response to database or other
     		/*
     		{
     			"status": true,